mryeminaung/todo-app/README.md

-# Todo List App
+# To-do List App

-This is a feature-rich todo list app built using React and Tailwind CSS.
+This is a feature-rich to-do list app built using React and Tailwind CSS.
 It offers a variety of functionalities to help you manage your tasks efficiently.

 ## Tech Stack